 Curtain up: 1:50 pm

 Family Summer Show Evening Performances:

 A standard gratuity of $3.50 will be added to parties of 7 or more.
 All children under the age of 16 must be accompanied by an adult.

 Group rates are available for 20 or more guests.
 Please call the box office directly for group pricing at 904.641.1212

-Proscenium seats are the last two tables on the second, third and fourth tiers against the curtain wall on A-side and C-side.
+Proscenium seats are the last two tables on the second, third and fourth tiers and the last table on the floor level against the curtain wall on A-side and C-side.
 At the beginning of each show, we offer a limited number of these reduced-price seats.
-They are on the far right and left hand sides of the stage.
+They are on the far right and far left hand sides of the stage.
 However, nothing obstructs your view of the performance.